 Transformation requires investment, and investment requires a compelling reason.
-Beyond what change the market may drive, this plan suggests investments to influence the shape, function, activities and identity of the Shadle district center.
+Beyond what change the market may drive, this plan suggests investments to influence the shape, function, activities, and identity of the Shadle area.
 It proposes an evolution guided by larger community aspirations, with individual strategic actions the City can take to direct the types of change that are likely to occur.

-To sort out those strategic actions - and to ensure the outcome is consistent with what this process has generated - the plan is based on the vision for the district center's transformation.
+To sort out those strategic actions

+- and to ensure the outcome is

+consistent with what this process

+has generated - the plan is based

+on the vision for the neighborhood's

+transformation.

-Shadle's neighborhoods today rely on the district center for a variety of services, including retail shopping, education, recreation, cultural activities, professional offices, employment, and access to a transportation system connecting this part of town to the rest of Spokane.
-That transportation system also brings people to Shadle from other areas, whether they are commuting through Shadle to Spokane's job centers, shopping at the retail stores, visiting the park or attending Shadle Park High School.
+Shadle's neighborhoods today rely on this central area for a variety of services, including retail shopping, education, recreation, cultural activities, professional offices, employment, and access to a transportation system connecting this part of town to the rest of Spokane.
+That transportation system also brings people to Shadle from other areas, whether they are commuting through Shadle, shopping at the retail stores, visiting the park, or attending Shadle Park High School.
 The district center serves the neighborhood's needs, and it also plays a larger role.
 Its commercial, recreational, and institutional uses draw from the surrounding region, making it a busy place with a broad audience.
 And that will likely continue, even as market forces change.

 The community is eager to see an effective strategy in place to manage the coming change.
-There are several principles that reflect the community's core values, with each finding a home in the Shadle vision and this district center plan.
-Based on the interviews, conversations at the studio, workshop results, community input at the concert series and public rollout, this plan embraces the following principles:
+There are several principles that reflect the community's core values, with each finding a home in the Shadle vision and this neighborhood plan.
+Based on the interviews, studios, workshop results, community input at the concert series, and public rollout, this plan embraces the following principles:

-1. Keep the place safe

-2. Embrace and enhance characteristics that shape Shadle's identity

-3. Recognize the Shadle Area as a center of local and regional importance

-4. Allow residents to remain in the neighborhood, even as they age

-5. Provide a diversity of uses that serve the shopping, educational, social, and recreational needs of nearby residents 6.
-Keep retail prospering even as market conditions change
+- Keep the place safe - Embrace and enhance characteristics that shape Shadle's identity - Recognize the Shadle area as a center of local and regional importance - Allow residents to remain in the neighborhood, even as they age - Provide a diversity of uses that serve the shopping, educational, social, and recreational needs of nearby residents - Keep retail prospering even as market conditions change - Allow ease of flow to, from, and within the Shadle area for all modes of transportation